irisdingbj/proposal/Support HSM with attestation in cert-manager for CA issuers and Self Signed Issuers.md

 #### Attestation Part:

-Attestation will be a total  manual process using two command utilities provided by KMRA team:

-`km-attest` : verify quote/pub key generated from HSM backend

-`km-wrap`:   wrap the provided private key using the pubkey

-The detailed flow is as below:

-Tenant(signer) admin generate private/cert offline if there is CA type signer defined.
+1. Tenant(signer) admin generate private/cert offline if there is CA type issuer defined.
+If there are no CA type issuer defined skip this step.

- Admin read attestation CR to get the quote/ public key
+2. Admin read attestation CR to get the quote/ public key

-Admin run `km-attest` to verify the quote/public key in the CR
+3. Admin verify the quote/public key in the CR via supported ways to make sure quote/ public key is trusted.

- If passed
+4. If passed

- Admin run `km-wrap` to wrap the each of the private key generated in step1
+   * Adminwrap the each of the private key generated in step1 via the public key in the attestation CR.

-create secret in cluster which includes the wrapped private key and cert(generated in step1)
+   * create secret in cluster which includes the wrapped private key and cert(generated in step1)

-The secret name will be using  issuer name + `-cacert` format.
+   * The secret name will be using  issuer name + `-cacert` format.

-admin update attestation CR status with `success` and reason/message
+   * admin update attestation CR status with `success` and reason/message

-Admin update attestation CR to fill signer: secret info
+   * Admin update attestation CR to fill signer: secret info.

-If failed
+5. If failed

-admin update attestation CR status with `failed` and reason/message
+   * admin update attestation CR status with `failed` and reason/message

-An Attestation controller will be added to act as a Key Management Service client:

-Watch attestation CRs.

-Establish connections w/ the KMS server.

-Get verification results & encrypted private keys for issuers back.

-Update attestation CR and save the encrypted private keys into K8s secrets for each issuer.

-  * Use the issuer name + `-key` as the secret name.

 #### HSM Part:

 User can define a `HardwareSecurityModule` Custom Resource like below to enable HSM related functions: